SYNTHETIC VS. CONVENTIONAL OIL:

 Conventional engine oil eventually forms sludge from engine deposits.
 By comparison, a full synthetic oil resists sludge and deposit formation.

 Many newer cars have tighter engine clearances.
-These tighter clearances require a lighter-viscosity (thinner) oil.
-Fully synthetic oil provides better low-temperature and high-temperature performance, which is even more important when using low-viscosity oil.
+These tighter clearances need a lighter-viscosity (thinner) oil.
+Fully synthetic oil provides better low-temperature and high-temperature performance.
+This is even more important when using low-viscosity oil.

-AAA also conducted research in 2017 to understand the differences between conventional and synthetic engine oils.
+AAA also conducted research in 2017.
+It wanted to understand the differences between conventional and synthetic engine oils.
 Their lab tests showed synthetic engine oils outperformed conventional oils by 47 percent.

-When debating synthetic vs. conventional oil, it’s always best to consult your owner’s manual and follow the OEM recommendations because many auto manufacturers will void your warranty if you use an oil that they don’t recommend.
+When debating synthetic vs. conventional oil, it’s always best to consult your owner’s manual and follow the OEM recommendations.
+Many auto manufacturers will void your warranty if you use an oil that they don’t recommend.

 How Long Can You Go Without an Oil Change?

-Comparing synthetic vs. conventional oil or synthetic blend, full synthetic by and large lasts longer under comparable conditions.
+What about synthetic oil vs regular oil mileage?
+One thing is certain when comparing the two.
+Full synthetic by and large lasts longer under comparable conditions.
 For full synthetic, how long you can go without an oil change depends.
 How do you drive?
 Is it stop-and-go driving?
 Do you make a lot of quick trips that don’t allow the engine to reach full operating temperature?

 Another key point is that while the base oil in a full synthetic tends to last a long time, the additives are a different story.
 They deplete over time because of both your driving habits and the condition of the engine.
 For instance, is fuel getting into your oil?
 Does your engine always run hot?
 Are your rings in good shape?
 Are you getting complete combustion?

-Additionally, if you own a vehicle that isn’t driven often, we recommend you change your oil at least twice a year, especially in November, before winter starts.
+Additionally, if you own a vehicle and don’t drive it often, change your oil at least twice a year, especially in November, before winter starts.
 Always keep fresh oil in an engine that doesn’t get used often.
 Fresh oil helps control rust or moisture that could form during the winter and get into your engine.

 Some people like to change their oil every 3,000 to 5,000 miles because it gives them peace of mind.
 Our advice is to follow what your auto manufacturer recommends.
-If they say you can go 7,500 miles between oil changes, you’re safe to do so assuming that you don’t drive under extreme conditions.
+If they say you can go 7,500 miles between oil changes, you’re safe to do so.
+That’s assuming you don’t drive under extreme conditions.

 With where to buy motor oil, there are many choices.
-VP has a full line of premium engine oils for street cars, high-performance vehicles, high-mileage cars, and racing applications.
+VP has a full line of premium engine oils.
+We make motor oils for street cars, high-performance vehicles, high-mileage cars, and racing vehicles.

 VP has blended industry-leading specialty fuels for nearly 50 years.
 We use the same innovative approach when designing our line of full synthetic, synthetic blend, and conventional motor oil.